kiboschool/programming2-w7-store-order-processor/README.md

 pair_of_shoes kente 20
 ```

 If there is at least one jacket, slacks and pair_of_shoes from one brand in an order we will call this a full outfit.
-When an order contains one or more full outfits for a brand, the program should print "Contains full outfit for brand" at the end.
+When an order contains one or more full outfits for a brand, the program should print "Contains full outfit for a brand" at the end.

 So for the example input: